orchetect/CrappKit/README.md

 - `constraintsPriority(_:)` - sets the priority for all constraints applied to the view
 - `constraints(insets:)` - adds constraints to the view's four sides (*experimental*)
 - `constraints(centerX:centerY:)` - adds center X and/or Y constraints (*experimental*)

+## Roadmap

+- More convenience views and view modifiers
+- Support for UIKit on iOS